 To attend the Flid market, you have to prepare for:

 Flid is a market for design and art items; therefore you have to go through a sort of screening before getting accepted to the market.
-You will be asked to describe your art works and products, attach photos of your works and reference to your page/site on the social media etc. Flid stated that it only accepts applicants, whose production and material making have been carried out under certain ethical guidelines.
+You will be asked to describe your artworks and products, attach photos of your works and reference to your page/site on social media, etc. Flid stated that it only accepts applicants, whose production and material making have been carried out under certain ethical guidelines.

 Many years ago, I attended a Christmas market at the horse race track Galopbanen in the rich neighbourhood of Klampenborg.
-Moving up from the local market segment, I was hopeful that the rich clientele with will be the right customers for my French imported organic products - my first adventure as business owner.
+Moving up from the local market segment, I was hopeful that the rich clientele would be the right customers for my French-imported organic products - my first adventure as a business owner.
 The market turned out to be a disaster.
-The customers are rich but they are not interested in buying organic products, even of higher quality than conventional products.
-So before going to a market, you should research who your potential customers are.
-Nothing is better than a visit to the market and watch what is selling well and what is not.
+The customers are wealthy, but they are not interested in buying organic products, even those of higher quality than conventional ones.
+So, before going to a market, you should research who your potential customers are.
+Nothing is better than a visit to the market and watching what is selling well and what is not.

 Local markets

-Local market is synonym for Hygge market, because many people come here, sellers and buyers, for the ‘cosy’ factor.
-First of all it has free entry for visitors.
-Many local Christmas markets are organised by the local communities, charity organisations or a group of small business owners.
-Depends on the size and scope of the market, the price can be varied accordingly from free to a few hundred kroner per day.
+Local markets are Hygge markets because many people come here, sellers and buyers, for the ‘cosy’ factor.
+First of all, it has free entry for visitors.
+The local communities, charity organisations or a group of small business owners organise many local Christmas markets.
+Depending on the size and scope of the market, the price can be varied accordingly from free to a few hundred kroner per day.
 The duration of the market is often short, just a day or over a weekend.

 Here are the prices and conditions for going to the local Christmas market at Lindegaarden in Lyngby:

 People coming to this type of market are mostly locals, especially families with young children.
-They are coming for the cosy atmosphere, which very often involves foods and drinks.
+They are coming for the cosy atmosphere, which often involves food and drinks.
 You can always get warm mulled wine ‘gløgg’ and pancake balls ‘æbleskiver’ at these markets.
-Once, I was racing through the premium Christmas market at Højbro Plads, desperated for a cup of gløgg and couldn’t find one.
+Once, I was racing through the premium Christmas market at Højbro Plads, desperate for a cup of gløgg and couldn’t find one.
 Bigger is not always better.

-Low cost local Christmas markets are also a good place to test your products.
-You will find interesting information that you would never think of: for instance, a product is selling unexpectedly much better than the others, or what you thought is a big hit turns out to be a disappointment.
-It is also a place for advertising your business, handing out business cards and brochures.
+Low-cost local Christmas markets are also a good place to test your products.
+You will find interesting information that you would never think of, for instance, if a product is selling unexpectedly much better than the others, or if what you thought was a big hit turns out to be a disappointment.
+It is also a place to advertise your business and hand out business cards and brochures.
 Most important of all, it is where you get your customers.
-In one of my first Christmas market days in Østerbro, among curious visitors to our stand was Pascal, the French owner of a local wine shop.
-He didn’t say who he was and we chatted about my products.
-At the end, he made the first purchase and became my loyal business customer for years.
+On one of my first Christmas market days in Østerbro, among the curious visitors to our stand was Pascal, the French owner of a local wine shop.
+He didn’t say who he was, and we chatted about my products.
+Ultimately, he made the first purchase and became my loyal business customer for years.

 It’s magic at Christmas time.